stackbit-projects/elite-stegosaurus-dd47b/content/pages/index.md

     type: section_hero
     title: 'Welcome to Takshashila Perspectives.'
     content: >-
-      This is where you can find
+      This is where you can find an overview of the most interesting areas of research we're currently working on.
     actions:
       - label: Let's talk
         url: /contact